SFDC-Assets/gen-ai-demo/README.md

-# Data Cloud Workshop Environment
+# Gen AI Workshop Environment

-Data cloud environment for building out workshops
+Prompt Builder and Copilot environment for building out workshops

 This is meant to be used within platformdemos.com